about the program

-The Ballet West Academy and the University of Utah, Department of Ballet combine efforts to offer a unique experience unlike any other.
-The Summer Intensive guides students in their ballet technical skills as well as other dance forms that compliment a ballet artist.
-Unique to the program is the ability to earn college credits for qualified college students*, as well as the opportunity for advanced dancers to be considered as candidates for Ballet West’s Professional Trainee Division.
-The program is held at the University of Utah’s beautiful Alice Sheets Marriott Center for Dance and offers unparalleled training by a distinguished staff of Ballet West Academy Instructors, University of Utah instructors, Ballet West Artistic Staff (featuring Artistic Director Adam Sklute), Ballet West dancers and well-known in-state and out-of-state guest teachers.
+The Ballet West Academy Summer Intensive guides students in their ballet technical skills as well as other dance forms that compliment a ballet artist.
+Unique to the program is the ability for advanced dancers to be considered as candidates for Ballet West’s Professional Trainee Division.
+The program is held at various Ballet West locations and offers unparalleled training by a distinguished staff of Ballet West Academy Instructors, Ballet West Artistic Staff (featuring Artistic Director Adam Sklute), Ballet West dancers and well-known in-state and out-of-state guest teachers.
 In addition, dorm students enjoy an array of fun weekend activities ranging from swimming to shopping to sightseeing.
 Our reputation for excellence is reflected in the large number of students who apply and are accepted each year.

 For more information please call 801-869-6912 or email firstname.lastname@example.org.

 how to apply

 Summer intensive students must register and audition to be part of the program.
 Class placement is based on the technical needs of each student and is determined by the faculty.
 Any adjustments to class placement will be given during the first week of the program.

 Audition tour and registration coming soon.

 (March 2-April 1, 2016)